 Choosing fonts and colours when designing a website

-When designing any website for a client it is important to gather certain information which will help you be consistent with design.
+When designing any website it is important to gather certain information which will help you be consistent with design.
 This is particularly necessary when it comes to choosing fonts and colours.
-Since designing over 250 websites I have put together a process when choosing fonts and colours which I would like to share with you and may help you in the future when designing websites for your clients.
+Since designing over 250 websites I have put together a process when choosing fonts and colours which I would like to share with you and may help you in the future when designing your own website or for one of your clients.

-As part of the logo a company may have used a font that is easily available for use, which I then tend to use for headings and titles across the website.
+What you can do as part of the logo that’s been designed is use the primary font for headings and titles across the website.
 This keeps the brands identity consistent.
 It also keeps font variation down which I would suggest should have a maximum of 3 fonts used when it comes to any brand or website.
 This can be headings, body text and quotations.

-So from the logo they have designed you can then use a Eye dropper tool either from a photo manipulation software like photoshop or from a nifty browser tool.
+So using the logo files you can then use a eye dropper tool either from a photo manipulation software like Photoshop or from a nifty browser tool.

 In Photoshop the colour picker tool looks like this….

 Simply click on the colour and bring up the colour picker viewer highlight the #hex colour to transfer across to your website,